 Corcovado National Park – Costa Rica

-According to National Geographic, this remote national park is “the most biologically intense place on Earth.”
+According to National Geographic, there are many in Central America and South America, and this remote national park is “the most biologically intense place on Earth.”
 In other words, it is home to a huge variety of wildlife.

 Among the animals here are four monkey species, tiger herons, sloths, scarlet macaws, and pumas – the list is long.